hphelion/documentation/moonshot/manage.operational-dashboard.cloud-tab.md

 When the compute region is created, you have created an active cloud.

-After successfully creating a cloud and compute region, you can manage your cloud environment by launching the HP Cloud OS Administration Dashboard.
+After successfully creating a cloud and compute region, you can manage your cloud environment by launching the HP Cloud OS for Moonshot Administration Dashboard.

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; min-width:700px; border: 1px dotted #000000;"> <b>Note:</b> Successfully creating a compute region
 automatically creates a default resource pool for that region, which is configured and visible in the Administration Dashboard.
-For details, see the <a href="/cloudos/moonshot/manage/administration-dashboard/">HP Cloud OS Administration Dashboard Help</a>. </p>
+For details, see the <a href="/cloudos/moonshot/manage/administration-dashboard/">HP Cloud OS for Moonshot Administration Dashboard Help</a>. </p>

 The following table describes the Compute Region dialog UI elements: